igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 pin digitally.
 Assuming the programmer knows what he or she is doing allows the functions in AVRTools to be much faster than their Arduino library counterparts.
 For example, a call to the Arduino function `digitalWrite()` takes about 70 cycles;
-a call to the equivalent AVRTools function `writeGpioPinDigital()` takes 1 cycle (it's actually a macro in AVRTools).
+a call to the equivalent AVRTools function `writeGpioPinDigital()` takes 2 cycles (it's actually a macro in AVRTools that the compiler translates to a single, 2-cycle assembler instruction).

 # Audience #                                                          {#AvrAudience}